artsmia/ag-sketches/readme.md

 images are wrapped up in a sqlite3 database instead of `{zoom}/{x}/{y}.jpg`.
 This is only important because image width and height is included as metadata in each .mbtiles.

-For now the images are tiled and served internally from my machine.

 ## Misc